 City ID – Creating a market for UK design in the built environment

-City ID is a city information, urban and wayfinding design company based in Bristol and working internationally.
+City ID is a city information, urban and wayfinding design company based in Bristol.
 The firm applies visual design and service design techniques to develop physical products and design solutions in the urban environment.
-Starting with an early innovative project in Bristol, City ID has developed a market for design in urban environments in the UK and more recently the US.
+City ID is currently collaborating with University of the West of England on a Knowledge Transfer Partnership (KTP) which is bringing in specific knowledge and experience around digital and gaming technology to explore the opportunities around utilising digital technology in wayfinding.

 Location: Bristol, New York and San Francisco